 The USS Normandy Legacy

 Before we delve into the ship’s history and features, it’s crucial to understand the significance the USS Normandy holds in naval history.
-Beyond its role as a warship, this vessel represents the enduring legacy of American naval power and the dedication of the men and women who served aboard her.
+In addition to its function as a warship, this vessel is emblematic of the enduring legacy of American naval strength as well as the unwavering commitment of the men and women who served aboard her.

 The USS Normandy: A Brief History